Darlaa's Story

 complications can be avoided with a prompt diagnosis and treatment.
 Although the condition

-is an enigma to man, if such signs are occurring in a patient, treatment needs to be
+is an enigma to man, if such signs are occurring in a patient, treatment needs to be performed

-time, especially when patients build up a tolerance and must take more to get the same
+when patients build up a tolerance and must take more to get the same effect.
+In order to

-effect.
-In order to avoid these emotional and physical consequences, action must be taken!
+avoid these emotional and physical consequences, action must be taken!

 Works Cited